DKambich/MouseMaze/README.md

 Random Walkers:

 	Aldous Broder - One of the simplest algorithms to implement.
 It simply starts at a random cell in the maze and chooses a random neighbor to move to.
 If the random neighbor has not been visited, it removes the wall between the current cell and the neighbor.
 This repeats until the every cell in the maze has been visited.

-	Backtracker -
+	Backtracker - This algorithm utilizes a stack to implement backtracking.
+It starts at a random cell in the maze and looks for unvisited neighbor cells.
+If an unvisited neighbor is found, it pushes the current cell onto the stack, removes the wall between the current cell and the neighbor cell, then moves to the neighbor.
+If no unvisited neighbor cell is found, it pops from the stack until a cell that has an unvisited neighbor is found.
+This process is then repeated until the stack is empty.

 	Hunter -